LavaFly/1DayProjects/README.md

-# bashscripts
+# 1DayProjects
-Collection of Bashscripts
+Collection of small Scripts and such.